zenml-io/vscode-quickstart-extension/zenmlQuickstart/sections/welcome/welcome.md

 # Welcome to the ZenML Quickstart Guide 👋

-Welcome to the ZenML Quickstart Guide.
 This vscode extension running in codespaces gives you a sandboxed place to explore using ZenML.

 This repository is a minimalistic MLOps project intended as a starting point to learn how to put ML workflows in production.
 It features: